 Some of the most recent violations include COVID-19 phishing scams and attacks on Twitter.
 All of these hacks, past, present and future, shake the credibility and trust of the affected organizations.

-While we wait for the forensic analysis of the Twitter attack, it's estimated that more than 90% of attacks today start from a malicious email.
-Most organizations, however, still put the onus on end users to detect these fraudulent messages.
+While we wait for the forensic analysis of the Twitter attack, it's estimated that more than 90% of attacks today start from malicious emails.
+Most organizations, however, still put the onus on end-users to detect these fraudulent messages.

 Phishing is on the Rise in the Collaborative Cloud

 In its latest trends report focusing on Q1 2020, the Anti-Phishing Working Group warns the total number of “phishing sites detected in the first quarter of 2020 was 165,772, up from the 162,155 observed in the fourth quarter of 2019.”
 The biggest category of phishing by far targets workplace cloud collaboration solutions such as the Google Workspace (formerly G Suite) environment.

 It’s also important to recognize that cyber criminals are adept at capitalizing on anything trending.
 In April alone, Google reported a daily tally of more than 18 million Coronavirus-themed malware and phishing emails passing through Gmail.

 This figure is on top of 240 million Coronavirus-related spam messages Gmail users were receiving, as noted in a recent Check Point Research article.
 What’s more, hackers used Google Meet as an impersonation attack vector to execute highly targeted and sophisticated phishing attacks.

 In What Way Are Cloud Services like Google Workspace at Risk?

 Cloud services are primarily vulnerable in three ways: